SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M02Lab02_PCF.md

 	-   Run the command mentioned below to switch to the **pcfTimelineControl** folder.

 			cd pcfTimelineControl

-	-   Your command prompt should now look like the image below.

 3. Create a new folder in the **pcfTimelineControl** folder, name it **src**, and work in that directory

 -   Create a new folder with the name **src**, by running the command below.

     		mkdir src